mabe02/lanterna/docs/examples/gui/panels.md

 In the example above, the "Main Panel" holds two seperate panels: the "Left Panel" and the "Right Panel".

-The left and right panel sit next to each other because a layout manager was provided:
+The left and right panels sit next to each other because a layout manager was provided:

 ```
 	mainPanel.setLayoutManager(new LinearLayout(Direction.HORIZONTAL));